gbxyz/centralnic-registry-whmcs-plugin/README.md

 This repository contains a greenfield plugin for WHMCS, that interacts with the CentralNic Registry EPP server.
 Unlike the "legacy" plugin, it does not use an external EPP library.

-It implements many more of the available plugin functions, and also has a modicum of unit testing.
+It implements much more of the available plugin functions, and also has unit testing covering most of the codebase.

 ## Copyright